Historical Apoplexy · State Legislative Adaptations · Pennsylvania

 LEGISLATIVE ROUTING NOTE

-COMMITTEE ASSIGNMENT: Upon introduction, this bill would be referred to: - Senate Agriculture and Rural Affairs Committee or House
+COMMITTEE ASSIGNMENT: Upon introduction, this bill would be referred to the Senate Agriculture and Rural Affairs Committee or the House Agriculture and Rural Affairs Committee, and would require coordination with the Appropriations Committee of each chamber.

 FISCAL NOTE: The Independent Fiscal Office (IFO) and the Appropriations Committees of both chambers prepare fiscal impact analyses for all bills with budgetary impact.